Privacy

 • Adware

 Websites use cookies for authentication.
-And websites may include third-party links or images (aka. website bugs).
-They enable the third-party site to track users across different websites.
+Websites may also include third-party links or images (website bugs).
+These enable the third-party site to track users across different websites.

 Solutions